 Case Management covers such things as:

-Community Care TASMANIA currently administers around 65 Home Care Packages to consumers across Tasmania.
-Our staff are always available to provide information about service options available that will help create a Home Care Agreement and plan that suits your needs.
+Our staff are available to provide information about service options that will help create a support and care plan that suits your needs.
 Simply contact us on 1300 722 400 and speak to a local.

 Step 1 – Phone Assessment